Rahulsharma522/Java-ScriptNotes/readme.md

 arr.pop()- remove item from the end. arr.shift() – remove an item from the beginning, arr.unshift()- ad item to the beginning.

+Number

+The number type represent both integer and floating point numbers.

+1 let a = 123;
+a =234.5;